 - 7.93 The re-use and adaptation of existing rural buildings is an important planning consideration.
 With the changing structure of the rural economy and patterns in agriculture, many agricultural and other rural buildings are becoming surplus to modern day requirements.
 The re-use of buildings could provide economic benefits to the rural areas and can help with farm diversification for uses such as commercial, leisure, tourism and sport and recreation.
-The re-use of buildings can also help to reduce the need for new buildings to be erected in the countryside. - 7.94 In utilising these rural buildings, it is important to ensure that the architectural characteristics are not destroyed through conversion. - 7.95 Given the semi-rural nature of the District, it was considered important to provide a development management approach to the re-use and adaptation of rural buildings.
+The re-use of buildings can also help to reduce the need for new buildings to be erected in the countryside. - 7.94 In utilising these rural buildings, it is important to ensure that the architectural characteristics are not destroyed through conversion and that their significance and landscape setting is not harmed.
+(SA-MA38) - 7.95 Given the semi-rural nature of the District, it was considered important to provide a development management approach to the re-use and adaptation of rural buildings.
 The following policy seeks to provide the framework in which to consider the future development of existing rural buildings within the District.